firemodels/bot/Bundlebot/README.md

 ### Overview

-This directory contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computing platforms.
+This directory contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX (Macintosh) computers.

 Building a bundle consists of three steps:
   1.Build FDS manuals (run the script `BUILD_fds_manuals.sh`).